GALLERY

 The two become four, the four become eight until forty weeks and 26 billion cells later, a new human being is ready to be born.
 This amazing transformation is overseen by a series of powerful proteins called hormones.

 A hormone is described as a 'chemical messenger', a vital part of the body's control and information systems.
-There are about 50 of them, and they travel throughout the body to control growth and development, metabolism, sexual function, reproduction and mood.
+There are known to be more than 50 of them, and they travel throughout the body to control growth and development, metabolism, sexual function, reproduction and mood.

 The big question we need to answer is this –